Carotid artery surgery is a procedure to treat carotid artery disease.

 - Your carotid artery is opened.
 The surgeon removes the plaque inside the artery.

 The surgery takes about 2 hours.
-After the procedure, your doctor may do a test to confirm that the artery has been opened.
+After the procedure, your surgeon may do a test to confirm that the artery has been opened.

 Why the Procedure is Performed

-This procedure is done if your doctor has found narrowing or a blockage in your carotid artery.
-Your doctor will have done one or more tests to see how much the carotid artery is blocked.
+This procedure is done if your health care provider has found narrowing or a blockage in your carotid artery.
+Your provider will have done one or more tests to see how much the carotid artery is blocked.

 Surgery to remove the buildup in your carotid artery may be done if the artery is narrowed by more than 70%.

-Other treatment options your doctor will discuss with you are:
+Other treatment options your provider will discuss with you are:

 - No treatment, other than tests to check your carotid artery every year.